Lunar standstill: Timing

 A major lunar standstill occurs when the Moon's declination reaches a maximum monthly limit, at around 28.72° north or south, whereas a minor lunar standstill occurs when the declination reaches a minimum monthly limit, at around 18.13° north or south.
 The exact values depend on the exact positions of the Sun, the Moon, the lunar nodes, and the perigee.

 Absolute value of declination for lunistices in 2006.
 At the bottom are shown the times of new moon, full moon, and eclipses.
 The highest values are near the equinoxes and near eclipses.

 Lunistices occur near in time to equinoxes and eclipses.
 This is because the Moon's orbital inclination has periodic terms, and the main periodic term increases the inclination by 0.135° whenever the Sun lines up with the nodes of the Moon's orbit, in other words at the middle of an eclipse season.
 Since lunistices occur around the time when the nodes are lined up with the celestial equinox, and since the Sun is near a node, this means they occur around the time when the Sun is at a celestial equinox, that is, around the vernal or autumnal equinox.

 The dates at which the nodes line up with the celestial equinoxes are not the same as the dates when the Moon actually gets to the lunistice position, and can occur at any time of the year.
 This is both because of the fluctuation in inclination mentioned above, and because the Moon has to arrive at right ascension 6 hours or 18 hours (90° or 270°).
 The lining up occurs once every 6798.38 days on average (18.613 Julian years of 365.25 days, or 18 years and 223 or 224 days), although the node undergoes a fluctuation of amplitude 1.5°, which can delay or advance the lining up by up to about a month.

-Between 1951 and 2050, these dates are in 1969, 1987, 2006, 2024 and 2043 for major lunistice and 1959, 1978, 1997, 2015 and 2034 for minor lunistice.
+Between 1901 and 2100, these dates are in 1913, 1932, 1950, 1969, 1987, 2006, 2025, 2043, 2062, 2080 and 2099 for major lunistice and 1904, 1922, 1941, 1959, 1978, 1997, 2015, 2034, 2052, 2071 and 2090 for minor lunistice.

 Name

 The different terms lunar standstill and lunistice have been used interchangeable, but have been differentiated by calling a lunistice as the extreme specifically of the 18.6 year cycle, and a lunar standstill as an extreme of any cycle.

 The term lunar standstill was apparently first used by engineer Alexander Thom in his 1971 book Megalithic Lunar Observatories.
 The term lunistice is from the Latin luna- (moon) + -stitium (a stoppage), and describes the extremes in the Moon's varying declination.

-At a lunistice, like at a solstice, the Moon does not actually stand still; what stops, momentarily, is the change in declination.
+At a lunistice, or a lunar standstill, the Moon does not actually stand still; what happens is merely that, as viewed from the Earth, the variation in the declination of the Moon changes direction.